Esri/ember-esri-loader/README.md

 the ArcGIS API, and you'd prefer the cleaner abstraction of being able to use `import` statements, you can use [ember-cli-amd](https://emberobserver.com/addons/ember-cli-amd).

+Using this addon to load ArcGIS API for JavaScript v4.x modules in tests run in PhantomJS [may cause global errors](https://github.com/Esri/ember-esri-loader/pull/28#issue-253837905).
+Those errors did not happen when running the same tests in Chrome or FireFox.

 Also, this addon cannot be used in an [Ember twiddle](https://ember-twiddle.com/).

 ## Development Instructions